-Non-Degree Post-Baccalaureate (Special) Admission
+Non-Degree (Special) Admission

-Non-degree post-baccalaureate students can enroll in a maximum of eight semester hours of graduate credit in MSMS courses at SSU.
-If later admitted to the MSMS Program, only eight credits taken while enrolled as a non-degree student can be applied toward degree program requirements.
+Non-degree students can apply up to eight semester hours of graduate credit taken at SSU to the MSMS program curriculum requirements if they are admitted to the program.
 Only six semester hours of approved graduate coursework not taken at SSU may be applied to the MSMS program curriculum requirements.